JOB OPENINGS

 • Benefits: Full-time benefits include the ability to participate in WTLS’ health insurance plan, dental plan, vision plan, LTD, Life Insurance, 401k retirement plan, paid Annual Leave (based on years of employment-starting at 12 days per year), paid Sick Leave (12 days per year), paid Holidays (12), and paid week off between Christmas and New Year.

-HOW TO APPLY: Apply by visiting the link: https://wkf.ms/4daGmM8.
+HOW TO APPLY: Apply by visiting this link.
 Applicants must include a resume, writing sample, and three references with phone numbers.
 Applications will be accepted, and interviews scheduled on a rolling basis until the position is filled.
 Applicants are encouraged to apply as soon as possible.
 No inquires accepted.
 Only applicants scheduled for interviews will be notified.

 WTLS provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetic information.